VoltLang/Battery/doc/index.md

 	--cmd-(tool)     Specify an external tool location. e.g. Tesla, or nasm.
 	-l lib           Add a library to link with.
 	-L path          Add a path to search with libraries.
-	--framework name Add a framework to link with. (macOS only) -F path          Add a framework search path. (macOS only) -J path          Define a path for string import to look for files.
+	-framework name  Add a framework to link with. (macOS only) -F path          Add a framework search path. (macOS only) -J path          Define a path for string import to look for files.
 	-D ident         Define a new version flag.